Basilica of San Lorenzo, Milan

 The Basilica of San Lorenzo Maggiore is a Roman Catholic church in Milan, Northern Italy.
 Located within the city's ring of navigli, it is one of the oldest churches in the city, originally built in Roman times, but subsequently rebuilt several times over the centuries.
 It is close to the medieval Porta Ticinese and near the Basilicas Park, which includes both the Basilica of San Lorenzo and the Basilica of Sant'Eustorgio, as well as the Roman Colonne di San Lorenzo.
+The art historians H.W.
+Janson and Anthony F. Janson write that it is a building of "daring originality" and "gives a glimpse of the great churches built by Constantine and his successors in Byzantium, none of which stand today."

 Origins

 The basilica was built between the late fourth and early fifth centuries.
 The exact date is uncertain, as are the name of who commissioned it and the circumstances of its foundation.
-According to some scholars, but unconfirmed by the archaeology or inscriptions, San Lorenzo was erected to coincide with the “Basilica Portiana”, which was built by the “Augustus of the West” (Valentinian I or Valentinian II) to please the Arian Bishop of Milan Auxentius (355–372).
+According to some scholars, but unconfirmed by the archaeology or inscriptions, San Lorenzo was erected to coincide with the "Basilica Portiana", which was built by the "Augustus of the West" (Valentinian I or Valentinian II) to please the Arian Bishop of Milan Auxentius (355–372).
 If true, San Lorenzo predates the foundation of the four Ambrosian basilicas.
 Contemporary sources recall that the so-called Basilica Portiana resisted the efforts of St Ambrose to wrest it from the Arians.

 A second hypothesis, is that the church was founded some decades later between 390 and 402, and commissioned by Theodosius I or Stilicho.
 Evidence for this proposition comes from archaeological investigations carried out between 2002 and 2004.
 Supporters of this view are divided as to the function of the building; for some it is an imperial basilica that would have confirmed the role of Milan as the imperial capital of the West, in rivalry with Rome and Constantinople; for others, it is a mausoleum for the Theodosian dynasty.

 What is certain is that at the time of its construction the basilica was the largest, centrally planned building in the West.
 The dedication of the temple to St. Laurence (San Lorenzo) the martyr has been certified only from 590, when Milan was already controlled by the Lombards.